Rigorous Quantum Thermodynamics from Entropic Path Integral Coarse-Graining: Results

-Finally, we assess the performance of temperature-transferable EPIGS on liquid water, which represents the most challenging test system considered.
-Training data comprise both water monomers and large clusters containing 30 molecules, with dataset size, partitioning, and sampling protocol consistent with those used for the other systems.
-Centroid configurations were generated at 300 K, with $A_\text{c}$ and $\vb*f_\text{c}$ computed at five temperatures (400, 350, 300, 275, and 250 K) spanning above the boiling point and below the freezing point of water.
-As shown in Fig.~\ref{fig:water_parity}a-e, EPIGS accurately learns $A_\text{c}$ across all temperatures, achieving RMSEs of approximately 0.1–0.2 meV per atom for the intermediate temperatures and ~0.3 meV per atom at the temperature extremes.
-Similarly strong performance is observed for the quantum entropic term (Fig.~\ref{fig:water_parity}g-k), with RMSE values of $\sim$0.7 meV per atom ($\sim$2\% relative error) across the full temperature range.
+After establishing performance in simpler systems, we advance to the construction of size- and temperature-transferable EPIGS for liquid water, which is the most challenging among the systems considered.
+Training data comprise both water monomers and large clusters containing 30 molecules (Fig.~\ref{fig:water_parity}a), with dataset size, partitioning, and sampling protocol specified in SI Section S2.B.
+Centroid configurations were generated at 300 K, with $\Delta A_\text{c}$ and $\Delta \vb*f_\text{c}$ computed at five temperatures (400, 350, 300, 275, and 250 K) spanning above the boiling point and below the freezing point of water.
+As shown in Fig.~\ref{fig:water_parity}b and c, EPIGS accurately learns $\Delta A_\text{c}$ and $\Delta \boldsymbol{f}_\text{c}$ across all temperatures, achieving RMSEs in $\Delta A_\text{c}$ of 0.1–0.2 meV per atom for the intermediate temperatures and $\sim$0.3 meV per atom at the temperature extremes (Table S3).
+Similarly strong performance is observed for the quantum entropic term $TS_\text{c}$ (Fig.~\ref{fig:water_parity}d), with RMSEs below 0.3 meV/atom for the cluster and around 1 meV/atom for the monomer.
 This level of accuracy is notable given that the training does not include information on the second-derivative with respect to $\beta$.
 Again, validation and test errors closely follow training performance, indicating minimal overfitting.
 The parity plots also show no systematic deviation between prediction and reference.
-Furthermore, the model remains predictive outside the training manifold: for a 45-molecule water cluster not included in the training set, EPIGS accurately reproduces both $A_\text{c}$ and $\frac{\partial A_\text{c}}{\partial \beta}$ over the entire temperature range (Fig.~\ref{fig:water_parity}f,l).
+More importantly, EPIGS remains predictive beyond the training domain.
+For an unseen 45-molecule water cluster (Fig.~\ref{fig:water_parity}e), it achieves quantitative agreement with reference calculations for $\Delta A_\text{c}$, $\Delta\boldsymbol{f}_\text{c}$, and $TS_\text{c}$ across the full temperature range (Fig.~\ref{fig:water_parity}f-h), indicating robust size-transferability of the learned quantum thermodynamic mapping to liquid water.